GLOBAL EQUITY IN OPEN ACCESS PUBLISHING

 - What can funders, ministries and research administrators do to understand just how much money they are directing, collectively, to scholarly publishing?
 How can the global community assess the distribution of such funds and their impact, particularly for researchers in different resource contexts?

-This workshop will be an opportunity for those who fund and produce research, including scientists and scholars, research administrators, libraries and library consortia, university leadership, science councils and grant funders, and ministries of research and education, to better understand the current tensions in the scholarly communication landscape and explore immediate and long-term actions they each can take to ensure open access publishing is delivered in accordance with these principles:
+This workshop series is an opportunity for those who fund and produce research, including scientists and scholars, research administrators, libraries and library consortia, university leadership, science councils and grant funders, and ministries of research and education, to better understand the current tensions in the scholarly communication landscape and explore immediate and long-term actions they each can take to ensure open access publishing is delivered in accordance with these principles: